MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/asynchronous-channels.md

 > [!IMPORTANT]
 > This section is pre-release documentation and is subject to change.

 Agents can use basic formatting capabilities in their outbound messages across both asynchronous and live chat channels.
-However, be aware that some styles are not currently supported across some channels.
+However, be aware that a few styles are not currently supported across some channels.
 The following table lists the text styles supported by Microsoft Teams, Facebook, WhatsApp, Telegram, and Direct Line-based channels.

 | Style                | Live chat  | Microsoft Teams | Facebook | WhatsApp | Custom messaging (Telegram)| Custom messaging (Direct Line) |
 |----------------------| ---------- | -------------   | -------- | ---------|------------------          |------------------------------  |